TritonDataCenter/containerpilot/docs/30-configuration/36-telemetry.md

 - `port` is the port the telemetry service will advertise to the discovery service.
 (Default value is 9090.)
 - `interfaces` is an optional single or array of interface specifications.
 If given, the IP of the service will be obtained from the first interface specification that matches.
 (Default value is `["eth0:inet"]`)
 - `tags` is an optional array of tags.
 If the discovery service supports it (Consul does), the service will register itself with these tags.
-- `sensors` is an optional array of sensor configurations (see below).
+- `metrics` is an optional array of collector configurations (see below).
 If no sensors are provided, then the telemetry endpoint will still be exposed and will show only telemetry about ContainerPilot internals.

-## Sensor configuration
+## Collector configuration

-The `sensors` field is a list of user-defined sensors that the telemetry service will use to collect telemetry.
-Each time a sensor is polled, the user-defined `exec` executable will be run.
-The sensor can use the [HTTP control socket](./37-control-plane.md) to record the metric value, or the sensor can call `containerpilot -putmetric` to record the metric.
+The `metrics` field is a list of user-defined metrics that the telemetry service will use to configure Prometheus collectors.

 - `namespace`, `subsystem`, and `name` are the names that the Prometheus client library will use to construct the name for the telemetry.
 These three names are concatenated with underscores `_` to become the final name that is scraped recorded by Prometheus.
 In the example above the metric recorded would be named `my_namespace_my_subsystem_my_event_count`.
 You can leave off the `namespace` and `subsystem` values and put everything into the `name` field if desired; the option to provide these other fields is simply for convenience of those who might be generating ContainerPilot configurations programmatically.
 Please see the [Prometheus documents on naming](http://prometheus.io/docs/practices/naming/) for best practices on how to name your telemetry.
 - `help` is the help text that will be associated with the metric recorded by Prometheus.
 This is useful for debugging by giving a more verbose description.
 - `type` is the type of collector Prometheus will use (one of `counter`, `gauge`, `histogram` or `summary`).
 See [below](#Collector_types) for details.
-- `interval` is the time in seconds between running the `check`.
-- `exec` is the executable (and its arguments) that is called when it is time to perform a telemetry collection.
-- `timeout` an optional value to wait before forcibly killing the `check` handler.
-Handlers killed in this way are terminated immediately (`SIGKILL`) without an opportunity to clean up their state.
-The minimum timeout is `1ms` (see the golang [`ParseDuration`](https://golang.org/pkg/time/#ParseDuration) docs for this format).
-This field is optional and defaults to be equal to the `poll` time.

-An example of a good check script might be:
+### Sensor configuration

+The collectors can record metrics sent via the [HTTP control socket](./37-control-plane.md).
+If your application can't use this endpoint on its own, you can use a periodic job to record the metric value and call `containerpilot -putmetric`.
+An example of a good job script might be:

 ```bash
 #!/bin/bash